 Getting around Hong Kong couldn't be easier with the quick and efficient Mass Transit Railway (MTR) system.
 This covers all major districts in the territory, including stops at the boundary with Mainland China (Lo Wu Station and Lok Ma Chau Station).

-The MTR also operates a light rail system that runs between Yuen Long and Tuen Mun in the New Territories, plus an inter-city train service to Mainland China.
+The MTR also operates a light rail system that runs between Yuen Long and Tuen Mun in the New Territories.

 Please note: Luggage size restrictions apply.
 Details here.